kizdolf/ourPlace/README.md

 > Node.js / angular application as a small but personnal cloud.
 Under development.

+> Update : Say bye to couchbase, Hi to rethinkdb.
+I love this stuff. that's a huge change.
+As well front side is now React.js

 ### What's here already?

 * Music: Upload it, play it, edit it.